List of The A-Team characters: Hunt Stockwell

-Hunt Stockwell (portrayed by Robert Vaughn) is a former United States Army General and the A-Team's boss during the final season, who blackmailed the team into working on an undefined number of top-secret government missions in return for their supposed eventual pardon.
+Hunt Stockwell (portrayed by Robert Vaughn) is a former United States Army General, CIA agent, and the A-Team's boss during the final season, who blackmailed the team into working on an undefined number of top-secret government missions in return for their supposed eventual pardon.
 He oversees an intelligence gathering network whose size is unknown.

 It is implied that he has operatives in many parts of the world.
 He also apparently has the ability to keep the military police and other law enforcement agencies from continuing to hunt the A-Team as they are working for him.
 By extension, Stockwell also has access to the resources to provide the team with a house in Washington, D.C. as well as whatever travel documents, currency, weapons and equipment they may require for an assignment.
 Nothing is known about his background and/or how he is connected to the intelligence community and to whom he is accountable.
 It is known that he must report in on a daily basis to the U.S. President or his entire network will disappear.
 This may imply that he answers only to the President.
 He is mysterious, unpredictable, manipulative, cold and in many respects emotionally detached.

 The team often feels that he is just using them for his own gains, leading them on with undefined terms for their supposed pardon (in the episode "Alive At Five," Face tires of this and plans to go at it alone, although eventually decides to stay).
 Often Stockwell will send the team out on various missions, usually contacting them from his luxury jet, but occasionally will take a more hands-on approach (such as the episode "Point Of No Return," when he leads the rest of the team to Hong Kong to find the missing Hannibal).

 His catch phrase was "(I'm going to do this...)
 My way."